Vodka Lemonade with Raspberry

 Personally, I think the combination of homemade lemonade with vodka is refreshing and delicious.
 This drink recipe is also made special with the addition of Razzmatazz liqueur.

-• Roll the lemon on the countertop because this will bring the juices to the surface.
+- Roll the lemon on the countertop.
+This will bring the juices to the surface.

-• Slice the lemon down the equator, not from the stem to the tip.
+- Slice the lemon at the equator, not from the stem to the tip.

-• Don’t just squeeze it with your hands… use a citrus reamer or a juicer to get that good juice out of it.
-Personally, I like a lemon reamer better.
+- Don’t just squeeze it with your hands… use a lemon reamer or a juicer to get that good juice out of it.

 Quick tips for making Vodka Raspberry Lemonade